Race and society: Race as a social construct and populationism

 Contrary to popular belief that the division of the human species based on physical variations is natural, there exists no clear, reliable distinctions that bind people to such groupings.
 According to the American Anthropological Association, "Evidence from the analysis of genetics (e.g., DNA) indicates that most physical variation, about 94%, lies within so-called racial groups.
 Conventional geographic "racial" groupings differ from one another only in about 6% of their genes."
 While there is a biological basis for differences in human phenotypes, most notably in skin color, the genetic variability of humans is found not amongst, but rather within racial groups – meaning the perceived level of dissimilarity amongst the species has virtually no biological basis.
 Genetic diversity has characterized human survival, rendering the idea of a "pure" ancestry as obsolete.
 Under this interpretation, race is conceptualized through a lens of artificiality, rather than through the skeleton of a scientific discovery.
 As a result, scholars have begun to broaden discourses of race by defining it as a social construct and exploring the historical contexts that led to its inception and persistence in contemporary society.

-Most historians, anthropologists, and sociologists describe human races as a social construct, preferring instead the term population or ancestry, which can be given a clear operational definition.
-Even those who reject the formal concept of race, however, still use the word race in day-to-day speech.
-This may either be a matter of semantics, or an effect of an underlying cultural significance of race in racist societies.
-Regardless of the name, a working concept of sub-species grouping can be useful, because in the absence of cheap and widespread genetic tests, various race-linked gene mutations (see Cystic fibrosis, Lactose intolerance, Tay–Sachs disease and Sickle cell anemia) are difficult to address without recourse to a category between "individual" and "species".
+A significant number of historians, anthropologists, and sociologists, such as David Roediger, Jennifer K. Wagner, Tanya Golash-Boza and Ann Morning, describe human races as a social construct.
+They argue that it would be more accurate to use the terms 'population' or 'ancestry', which can be given a clear operational definition.
+However, it is common for people who reject the formal concept of race, to continue their use of the word 'race in day-to-day language.
+This continuation could be credited to semantics, or to the underlying cultural significance of race within societies where racism is commonplace.
+Whilst the concept of race is challenged, it would be useful in medical contexts to have practical categorisation between 'individual' and 'species' because in the absence of affordable and widespread genetic tests, various race-linked gene mutations (see Cystic fibrosis, Lactose intolerance, Tay–Sachs disease and Sickle cell anemia) are difficult to address.
 As genetic tests for such conditions become cheaper, and as detailed haplotype maps and SNP databases become available, identifiers of race should diminish.
 Also, increasing interracial marriage is reducing the predictive power of race.
 For example, babies born with Tay–Sachs disease in North America are not only or primarily Ashkenazi Jews, despite stereotypes to contrary; French Canadians, Louisiana Cajuns, and Irish-Americans also see high rates of the disease.